First-Year Student Application

 • Unofficial transcripts from all colleges/universities attended

-• Acceptance into the University of Illinois School of Social Work
+• Apply and be accepted into the University of Illinois School of Social Work online BSW transfer program

-• Agree to work in Winnebago County for 3 years following graduation
+• Demonstrate strong intention to work in Winnebago County after graduation

 Online BSW Requirements and Application Process